junxit/us-congress-bills-114/metadata.md

 - 2015-07-29 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2015-07-29 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2015-07-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 175.
+- 2015-09-22 — Amendment SA 2677 agreed to in Senate by Unanimous Consent.
+- 2015-09-22 — Amendment SA 2677 proposed by Senator McConnell for Senator Lankford. (consideration: CR S6905; text: CR S6905) To require that the Director of National Intelligence assess the capability of the United States Government to help implement the 5-year strategy to counter the regional threat of Boko Haram.
+- 2015-09-22 — Measure laid before Senate by unanimous consent. (consideration: CR S6905-6906; text of measure as reported in Senate: CR S6905)
+- 2015-09-22 — Passed Senate with an amendment by Unanimous Consent. (text: CR S6905-6906)
+- 2015-09-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S6905-6906)
+- 2015-09-22 — Senate amendment agreed to: Amendment SA 2677 agreed to in Senate by Unanimous Consent.
+- 2015-09-22 — Senate amendment proposed (on the floor): Amendment SA 2677 proposed by Senator McConnell for Senator Lankford.(consideration: CR S6905; text: CR S6905)
+- 2015-09-22 — Senate amendment submitted
+- 2015-09-22 — The committee substitute as amended agreed to by Unanimous Consent. (consideration: CR S6905)